Unarmed Killings of African Americans Numbered Under 10 Last Year, 4 Times Fewer Than 2015 *

 - 5 in the category of “other”

 Less than 25% are black.
 That’s reality.
 But look at that Skeptic chart above again.
-It’s also crystal clear that more than 50% of “very liberal” Americans live in a fictional reality — a morose and racist universe where the number of unarmed Black Americans killed by police might be as high as “about 1,000,” “about 10,000,” or “more than 10,000.”
+It’s also crystal clear that more than 50% of “very liberal” Americans live in a fictional reality — a morose universe clogged with racism where the number of unarmed Black Americans killed by police might be as high as “about 1,000,” “about 10,000,” or “more than 10,000.”
 And it’s those “very liberal” people making the biggest stink on Twitter, trust me.

 Apologies for any confusion, but The Washington Post keeps changing their dataset which messes with my graphics and message.
 I wish this was clear when many of my graphics below were locked up.
 A pox on their Bezos house!
 Skip this author’s note and images below to begin the original article.
 I also added a 2020 addendum at the end.
-Yeah, this post was supposed to be 7 minutes, and now it stands at 20 minutes.
+Yeah, this post was supposed to be a 7-minute Medium read.
+And now it stands at 20 minutes.
 Gulp.

 But long story short, here’s some bonus facts:

 - This small number of around a dozen Black Americans killed represents only 25% of the unarmed people killed by police in 2019.
-It also represents roughly 1–2% of all lethal encounters by police of all racial/ethnic groups.
-The other 75% you almost never hear about, and are mostly white.
+It also represents only 1–2% of all lethal encounters by police of all racial/ethnic groups.
+The other 75% total killed by cops you almost never hear about, and are mostly non-Hispanic white.
 (CNN and The New York Times won’t report this.)

-- The demographic breakdowns of police killings (armed and unarmed) have been roughly the same for the past 5 years, while data from this past decade shows Black Americans are around 40% of the people killing police or attacking them with firearms or knives — indicating a clear anti-white bias when police pull the trigger, which is exactly what economist Roland Fryer found — specifically, he found a difference of 27.4%.
-The media, activists, political leaders, and (in general) lazy thinkers insist on comparing killings by Black Americans to their share of the population, which is 13%.
-(NBC or CBS won’t mention this on the nightly news.)
+- The demographic breakdowns of police killings (armed and unarmed) have been roughly the same for the past 5 years, while data from this past decade shows Black Americans are around 40% of the people actually killing police or attacking them with firearms or knives.
+4 out of 10.
+This indicates unequivocally a clear anti-white bias when police pull the trigger, which is exactly what economist Roland Fryer found — specifically, he found a difference of 27.4%.
+The media, activists, political leaders, and lazy thinkers insist on comparing killings by Black Americans to their share of the population, which is 13%.
+(NBC or CBS won’t mention 40 out of 100 cops killed are by black men on the nightly news.
+They only mention that 25 out of 100 people killed by cops are black.)

 - It’s rarely mentioned that men are 95% of people killed by police, which I expand upon in the addendum.
-(The New York Times did mention in passing that “20 times as many men as women were killed by the police over the past several decades” in late 2021 with yet another “institutional racism” story, “More Than Half of Police Killings Are Mislabeled, New Study Says.”)
+(The New York Times did mention in passing that “20 times as many men as women were killed by the police over the past several decades” in late 2021 in yet another “institutional racism” story titled “More Than Half of Police Killings Are Mislabeled, New Study Says.”
+But at least they finally said it.
+If even as an afterthought.)

 - Killings by police are fewer than 3% of black homicides in 2020, but represent at least 10% of white homicides.
 (Media everywhere: Crickets.)